Buffer Intensity and Buffer Capacity

 Given is a pure CO2 system with CT = 100 mM, 10 mM, and 1 mM H2CO3.6 Three quantities are plotted as function of pH:

-All three quantities as per definition are unitless.
+All three quantities are unitless per definition.
 The small blue dots mark the zeros of dβ/d(pH).

 Appendix – Derivatives with Respect to pH

-The first and second derivatives of x = {H+} with respect to pH are
+The first and the second derivative of x = {H+} with respect to pH are:

 This result can be used to differentiate any given function f(x) with respect to pH (by application of the chain rule):